vidriotech/realtime/tests/README.md

 ## Test file format

-Right now the data_ is expected to be short int (16-bit signed integer), laid out in column-major order, as it would be in acquisition, i.e., a sample per channel for each consecutive timestep.
+Right now the samples_ is expected to be short int (16-bit signed integer), laid out in column-major order, as it would be in acquisition, i.e., a sample per channel for each consecutive timestep.
 This is the format followed by, e.g., SpikeGLX.